Metrics¶

 MAPE (Mean Absolute Percentage Error)¶

-Interpretation: - Lower is better: 0% = perfect predictions - Scale: Expressed as a proportion, e.g. 0.15 rather than 15%
+Interpretation: - Lower is better: 0% = perfect predictions - Scale: Expressed as a percentage, e.g. 15.0 rather than 0.15

 R-squared (Coefficient of Determination)¶